dmitchl/DarkNight/README.md

 # DarkNight
-This is theme for IntelliJ IDEA
+This is dark theme for IntelliJ IDEA which based on default Darcula Theme